hallettmiket/hallettmiket.github.io/courses/_posts/2018-05-01-biotech-project.md

 <li>At the very beginning of, or prior to, the semester, you need to find a supervisor to guide your project. </li>

 <li>You and your supervisor must fill out and sign this [form](/pdfs/courses/biol516/supervisor.admissions.pdf/).
 You need to send it, or an electronic version, to both the <a href="mailto:biograd.fas@concordia.ca">Graduate Program Administrator</a> and <a href="mailto:michael.hallett@concordia.ca">me</a>.</li>

+<li> After you have submitted your forms and with permission from the instructor, the <strong>graduate program administrator</strong> registers you for the course (you cannot do it yourself).</li>

 <li> In the first two weeks of term, you have a private 10 minute meeting with the instructor where you describe your project.
 This is a check to make sure you are set up to complete the project before the drop date. </li>